wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

     *   (a) to 1 or more categories of Crown entities (for example, to all statutory entities, all Crown entity companies, or all school boards of trustees); or

-    *   (b) to 1 or more types of statutory entity (for example, to all Crown agents).
+    *   (b) to 1 or more types of statutory entity (for example, to all Crown agents); or

+    *   (c) to a group of Crown entities (whether made up of categories or types) if---

+        *   (i) the group is made up of at least 3 Crown entities; and

+        *   (ii) the entities in the group have in common at least 1 significant characteristic that relates to the direction (for example, the characteristic could relate to the Crown entities' asset holdings or presence in a region).

+    (2A) For the purposes of subsection (2)(a), companies named in [Schedule 4A][326] of the Public Finance Act 1989 may be treated as a category of Crown entities.

     (3) No direction may be given under this section to Crown entity subsidiaries.

+    Section 107 heading: replaced, on 18 July 2013, by [section 21(1)][327] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 107(1): replaced, on 18 July 2013, by [section 21(2)][327] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 107(2)(b): amended, on 18 July 2013, by [section 21(3)][327] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 107(2)(c): inserted, on 18 July 2013, by [section 21(4)][327] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 107(2A): inserted, on 18 July 2013, by [section 21(5)][327] of the Crown Entities Amendment Act 2013 (2013 No 51).

-##### 108 Process for giving whole of government directions
+##### 108 Process for giving directions under section 107

-*   (1) The Ministers must, before giving a direction under [section 107][135], to the extent that the Ministers consider necessary in the circumstances,---
+*   (1) The Ministers must, before giving a direction under [section 107][142], to the extent that the Ministers consider necessary in the circumstances,---

     *   (a) consult with those entities to which the direction is proposed to apply; and

     *   (b) consult with persons that the Ministers consider are representative of the interests of persons likely to be substantially affected by the proposed direction.

-    (2) The Ministers must, as soon as practicable after giving a direction under [section 107][135],---
+    (2) The Ministers must, as soon as practicable after giving a direction under [section 107][142],---

-    *   (a) notify the entities to which the direction will apply that the direction has been given and will come into force subject to [section 109][137]; and
+    *   (a) notify the entities to which the direction will apply that the direction has been given and will come into force subject to [section 109][144]; and

     *   (b) present the direction to the House of Representatives.

-    (3) This section is subject to [section 113][141].
+    (3) This section is subject to [section 113][148].

+    Section 108 heading: amended, on 18 July 2013, by [section 22][328] of the Crown Entities Amendment Act 2013 (2013 No 51).

-##### 109 House of Representatives may resolve to disapply whole of government direction
+##### 109 House of Representatives may resolve to disapply direction under section 107

-*   A whole of government direction given under [section 107][135] comes into force 15 sitting days after it is presented to the House of Representatives unless the House of Representatives resolves, in that period, to disapply the direction.
+*   A direction under [section 107][142] comes into force 15 sitting days after it is presented to the House of Representatives unless the House of Representatives resolves, in that period, to disapply the direction.

+    Section 109 heading: amended, on 18 July 2013, by [section 23(1)][329] of the Crown Entities Amendment Act 2013 (2013 No 51).

+    Section 109: amended, on 18 July 2013, by [section 23(2)][329] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 110 Obligation to give effect to direction

-*   Every Crown entity within the category or type of Crown entities to which the direction is given must give effect to the direction as soon as it comes into force under [section 109][137].
+*   Every Crown entity within the category or type or group of Crown entities to which the direction is given must give effect to the direction as soon as it comes into force under [section 109][144].

+    Section 110: amended, on 18 July 2013, by [section 24][330] of the Crown Entities Amendment Act 2013 (2013 No 51).

-##### 111 Publication of whole of government direction
+##### 111 Publication of direction under section 107

-*   (1) As soon as practicable after a direction comes into force under [section 109][137], the Ministers who gave it must ensure that it is published in the _Gazette_ and on the Internet.
+*   (1) As soon as practicable after a direction comes into force under [section 109][144], the Ministers who gave it must ensure that it is published in the _Gazette_ and on the Internet.

     (2) If a direction does not come into force, the Ministers who gave it must, as soon as practicable, notify the entities to which the direction would have applied that the direction has been disapplied and will not come into force.

+    Section 111 heading: amended, on 18 July 2013, by [section 25][331] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 112 Power to add functions if authorised by entity's Act or constitution

 *   (1) If an Act, or a Crown entity company's constitution, gives the responsible Minister power to add to the functions of a Crown entity, the Minister may direct the entity to perform any additional function that is so added and that is consistent with the entity's objectives.

-    (2) [Sections 114][143] and [115][144] apply to the direction.
+    (2) [Sections 114][150] and [115][151] apply to the direction.

 ##### 113 Safeguarding independence of Crown entities